adarshaj/termination-detection/README.md

 termination-detection
 =====================

-Implementation of various termination detection of algorithms in peersim
+Implementation of various termination detection algorithms in peersim